irsa7860/firstrep/README.md

 # firstrep
-we are in git101 session
+we are not in git101 session